Israel and the United Nations: UN Human Rights Council

-Renewed accusations of an anti-Israel agenda at the UNHCR were voiced by the ADL, and by an op-ed in the Wall Street Journal.
 In a report on UNHCR activities between June 2007 and June 2009, Freedom House found some improvement but noted that "Israel remained the target of an inordinate number of both condemnatory resolutions and special sessions."

 Esther Brimmer of the United States State Department said on 15 September 2010 "we must remedy the [UNHR]Council's ongoing biased and disproportionate focus on Israel."
 US Congress member Ileana Ros-Lehtinen called for defunding of the HRC over its excessive criticism of Israel.
-The Daily News (New York) denounces the apparent bias at UNHCR in two editorials.
+The Daily News|location=New York denounces the apparent bias at UNHCR in two editorials.
 Current United Nations High Commissioner for Human Rights, Navi Pillay, denied the accusations of anti-Israel bias at the UNHCR.
 Addressing UNHCR in February 2011, Hillary Clinton denounced its "structural bias against Israel".
 In March 2012, the UNHRC was further criticised by the United States over its anti-Israel bias.
 It took particular exception to the council's Agenda Item 7, under which at every session, Israel's human rights record is debated.
 No other country has a dedicated agenda item.
 The US Ambassador to the UNHRC, Eileen Chamberlain Donahoe, said that the United States was deeply troubled by the "Council's biased and disproportionate focus on Israel."
 She said that the hypocrisy was further exposed in the UN Golan Heights resolution that was advocated "by the Syrian regime at a time when it is murdering its own citizens".
-On March 24, 2014, US delegate to the UNHRC, Samantha Power, qualified the anti-Israel bias of this committee as "beyond absurd".
+On 24 March 2014, US delegate to the UNHRC, Samantha Power, qualified the anti-Israel bias of this committee as "beyond absurd".

 In March 2012, UNHCR was criticised for facilitating an event featuring a Hamas politician.
 The Hamas parliamentarian had spoken at an NGO event in the UN Geneva building.
 Israeli Prime Minister Binyamin Netanyahu castigated the UNHRC's decision stating: "He represents an organization that indiscriminately targets children and grown-ups, and women and men.
 Innocents – is their special favorite target."
 Israel's ambassador to the UN, Ron Prosor, denounced the speech, stating that Hamas was an internationally recognized terrorist organization that targeted civilians.
 "Inviting a Hamas terrorist to lecture to the world about human rights is like asking Charles Manson to run the murder investigation unit at the NYPD", he said.